2024 New Investigator Program Request for Proposals

 • Describes plans for evaluating and disseminating research outcomes or project results

-• As applicable, enhances interdisciplinary research or education and fosters collaborations among basic, clinical, translational, social/behavioral and/or population scientists
+• As applicable, enhances interdisciplinary research or education and fosters collaborations among basic, clinical, education, informatics/data, population, social/behavioral and/or translational scientists or community partners

 Applicant Qualifications and Career Development